 Ways to use sprinkles:

-- First, the most obvious way to use sprinkles is to top frosting of cupcakes, cakes, and cookies.
+- First, the most obvious way to use sprinkles is to top cupcakes, cakes, and cookies with frosting.

-- Mix the them into the cookie to make gluten free funfetti cookies.
+- Mix them into the cookie to make gluten free funfetti cookies.

 - Decorate cakes like this gluten free vanilla cake with sprinkles.